March 2011 Newsletter: Charter Schools Can Tap Into a Wide Range of Federal Discretionary Grants

 The Department of Education has issued guidance to superintendents and chief state school officers regarding public school attendance policies and the children of military-connected families who are facing unique challenges in connection with deployments.

-"As we enter our nation's 10th year of continuous combat operations, the stresses borne by our military families continue to grow," U.S. Secretary of Education Arne Duncan said in a letter to superintendents.
+A letter to superintendents from the Department of Education stated, "As we enter our nation's 10th year of continuous combat operations, the stresses borne by our military families continue to grow."
 More than 120,000 of the 1.2 million school-age children of armed services members have a parent currently deployed to a combat zone.

 Military families often ask schools to grant their children excused absences so the family can spend extended time together before a deployment, during mid-tour breaks, and after the military parent returns.
 Deployment-related absences, however, can cause challenges for schools and school districts because increased absenteeism can reduce educational outcomes.